Contributors

 Tristan Smith, a Texas native who moved to Houston in 2011, has worked in the museum field for over 24 years, and has published two books about history in Texas with a third in progress.

-For more than two decades, Alvin native Nolan Ryan ruled the diamond.
+Authentic Place PITCHING IN FOR A BETTER FUTURE For more than two decades, Alvin native Nolan Ryan ruled the diamond.
 His legacy should speak for itself by this point in history.
-However, the legacy he is paving for his life off the mound may have an even greater impact than the one he spent dominating batters.
-For the uninitiated, though, let’s take a
+For more than two decades, Alvin native Nolan Ryan…

 Bringing you the true tales of Texas’ rich history and its people keeping it alive throughout each of the historic heritage trail regions.
 Become an Authentic Texan and dig into that great heritage with a subscription today!